suren-m/kafka-demos/cli-examples/Readme.md

-# Basikc Kafka labs using its CLI
+# Basic Kafka labs using its CLI

 ## Pre-requisites